YemiBabs/COVID19/README.md

 3. Go to the default download folder on yoour local system

 Option 2:

 From a command/shell terminal

-cd into the parent directory you want to install the project in git clone the project into a child directory cd into that child directory run npm install to install dependencies
+cd into the parent directory you want to install the project in git clone the project into a child directory cd into the child directory run npm install to install the dependencies
 For example:

 $ cd SIT737Project